ivadomed/ivadomed/docs/source/configuration_file.rst

         "$$description": [
-            "Indicates if input-level dropout should be applied during training.\n", "This option trains a model to be robust to missing modalities by setting \n", "to zero one or more channels.
-Always at least one channel will be kept.
-If one \n", "or more modalities are already missing, it will be considered as dropped."
+            "Indicates if input-level dropout should be applied during training.\n", "This option trains a model to be robust to missing modalities by setting \n", "to zero input channels (from 0 to all channels - 1).
+Always at least one \n".
+            "channel will remain.
+If one or more modalities are already missing, they will \n", "be considered as dropped."
         ],
         "type": "boolean"
     }